 If an application to demolish a heritage property designated under Part IV of the Act involves the partial demolition of a building, the demolition of one building which forms part of a designated property, or the permanent removal of heritage attributes and the application is approved, the designation by-law for the property will be amended to reflect the changes to the property.
-The process for amending a designation by-law, including the provision of notice and appeal process, is established by Section 30.1 of the Act.
+The process for amending a designation by-law after a partial demolition, including the provision of notice, is established by Ontario Regulation 385/21.

 Applicants do not need to apply to amend the designating by-law for the property.
-An amending by-law will be brought forward by staff, in accordance with the processes outlined in the Act, following approval of the demolition by Council to reflect the changes made to the property.
+An amending by-law will be brought forward by staff, in accordance with the processes outlined in the Act and its associated regulations, following approval of the demolition by Council to reflect the changes made to the property.